Holographic BCFT Spectra from Brane Mergers: Extending Bottom-Up AdS/BCFT

 gives a cylinder of the required modulus $\frac{W}{\beta}$.
 The result is a bulk configuration with a single connected brane of fixed tension $T$ interpolating between the two ends of the cylinder.
 For $\alpha = 1$, this is the connected configuration of \cite{Takayanagi:2011zk}.

-However, a single annulus brane is not enough if the two brane tensions, and thus the boundary conditions in the dual BCFT, are different.
+However, a single annulus brane is not enough if the two brane tensions, and thus the boundary conditions in the dual BCFT, are different, and so configurations with just one annulus brane cannot describe BCC operators in the open-string spectrum \cite{Miyaji:2021ktr}.
 This problem is remedied by allowing two annulus branes with parameters $(T_1,\phi_{1})$ and $(T_2,\phi_{2})$ to intersect non-smoothly.
 Assuming that

 the branes intersect non-trivially since the second brane has been rotated counter-clockwise with respect to the first.
 We may then construct a single, non-smooth brane by keeping particular ``legs" of the two initial annulus branes that meet at an intersection point---see Figure \ref{figs:intstripbraneconf1}.
 The resulting configuration is an annulus of the form Figure \ref{figs:intersectAnnulus}.